BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingPamAndPasswords.md

 This is due to the fact that passwords would otherwise be sent in clear
 text:

-    auth_advertise_hosts = ${if eq{$tls_cipher}{}{}{*}}
+    auth_advertise_hosts = ${if eq{$tls_cipher}{}{false}{true}}

 Naturally, you will need to set up an appropriate encryption certificate.
 For example:

     tls_advertise_hosts = *
-    tls_certificate     = /etc/ssl/certs/smtp-with-ca.pem
+    tls_certificate     = /etc/letsencrypt/live/example.com/fullchain.pem
-    tls_privatekey      = /etc/ssl/private/smtp.pem
+    tls_privatekey      = /etc/letsencrypt/live/example.com/privkey.pem

-In this case, /etc/ssl/certs/smtp-with-ca.pem contains the certificate for SMTP, signed by a Certification Authority, along with that Certification Authority's certificate.
-The file /etc/ssl/private/smtp.pem would then contain the private key; it must be readable by Exim (typically by making it group-readable by the `Debian-exim` group, on Debian systems).
+In this case, /etc/letsencrypt/live/example.com/fullchain.pem contains the certificate for SMTP, signed by LetsEncrypt, including the full chain of certificates as needed.
+The file /etc/letsencrypt/live/example.com/privkey.pem contains the private key; it must be readable by Exim (typically by making it group-readable by the `Debian-exim` group, on Debian systems).
+You should also investigate using the tls_dhparam configuration option to avoid using common primes.

 Finally, add the following authenticators: